 The program is designed for clinical embryologists and andrologists, physicians and others involved in the practice of assisted reproductive technology.

 Eastern Virginia Medical School is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Doctor of Medicine degree, master's degrees, doctoral degrees and certificates.
 See our accreditation statement for more information.

-The program is completely online except for two four-day residential courses held at EVMS the first week of each academic year.
+The program is completely online except for two residential courses held at EVMS the first week of each academic year.

 Courses are taught by experienced basic science and clinical faculty using the Blackboard learning platform.
 Lectures are typically either streamed or voiced over PowerPoint presentations.